nnhiti/google-alert-api/README.md

 A java library allow user get, create, delete, update google alert.

+Compiled with java version 1.7

+Issues:
+--

+Fixed the issue can not login to alert;

 Notes:
 --

-Fixed the issue can not login to alert;

-Notes: Please see the email that Google Alert using (may be the alert is using uppercase or lowercase) So GAService("nnhiti@gmail.com", "pass") will different with GAService("NNHITI@gmail.com", "pass")
+Please see the email that your Google Alert using (may be the alert is using uppercase or lowercase) So GAService("nnhiti@gmail.com", "pass") will different with GAService("NNHITI@gmail.com", "pass")

 Required libraries